Former Rep. Mike Rogers launches Michigan Senate bid

 Former Rep. Mike Rogers (R-Mich.) on Wednesday announced his bid for the U.S. Senate, making him the first prominent Republican to launch a campaign to replace the retiring Sen. Debbie Stabenow (D-Mich.).

-Rogers, who served seven terms in the House and atop the House Intelligence Committee before retiring in 2014, rolled out his campaign with a video centered on his previous work in the state and his national security work.
+Rogers, who served seven terms in the House and atop the House Intelligence Committee before retiring in 2014, rolled out his campaign with a video centered on his work in the state and in national security.
 He said he has unfinished business to complete for Michigan.

 “Michigan’s way of life is worth defending,” Rogers said, pointing to his work on the Intelligence panel post-9/11, as well his time with the FBI and in the Army.
 “I left politics to build cybersecurity companies that can stop foreign threats like China.
 I thought I put politics behind me, but like you, I know something’s broken.”